Time-Varying Parameters as Ridge Regressions: Forecasting

-To a large extent, forecasting results suggest that the three main algorithms presented in section \ref{sec:2SRR} can procure important gains for forecasting targets that are frequently associated with the need for time variation.
+To a large extent, forecasting results suggest that the three main algorithms presented in Section \ref{sec:2SRR} can procure important gains for forecasting targets that are frequently associated with the need for time variation.
 This subset is put on the spotlight by Figure \ref{results_fig}.
-The gains for IR at $h=1$ and INF at the one-year horizon are particularly visible.
-For those kinds of targets, it is observed that any form of time-variation will usually ameliorate the constant parameters benchmark, especially in the Half \& Half case.
-This is convenient given how easy 2SRR, GLRR and GRRRR forecasts are to generate, in stark contrast to the typical Bayesian machinery.
+The gains for IR at $h=1$ and INF at the two quarters and one-year horizon are particularly visible.
+For those kinds of targets, it is observed that any form of time-variation will usually ameliorate the constant parameters benchmark, especially in the Half \& Half and BCV cases.
+We also see that those perform comparably well or better than a state-of-the-art Bayesian approach, precisely the Triple Gamma prior model from \cite{cadonna2020triple} using default hyperparameters.\footnote{Marginally less competitive results were obtained using the \texttt{ShTVP}-R configuration also used in simulations, so I only report\texttt{ShTVP}-3G for parsimony. } Of course, both the ridge and Bayesian approach have distinct merits, but it is interesting to note that \textit{ShrinkTVP} marginal advantage in simulations seems to be reversed in this real data application.